Ala Ebtekar

 Ala Ebtekar (born 1978; علا ابتکار) is an American contemporary visual artist, of Iranian descent.
 He is known for his work in painting, drawing, illumination, and installation.
 His work frequently orchestrates various orbits and cadences of time, bringing forth sculptural and photographic possibilities of the universe, and time, gazing back at us.

-Ebtekar's recent investigations have created liminal experiences to longer notions of scientific duration beyond human timelines, and explore the phenomenology of light.
-These projects bring forth sculptural and photographic possibilities of the universe gazing back through endless collapses of time and physical reworking of centuries old processes of image making.
-Ebtekar's practice extends how our contemporary moments both live together as minuscule and paramount.
+Ebtekar's recent work explores liminal experiences bound up with longer non human notions of scientific duration, as well as phenomenology of light.
+These projects draw out sculptural and photographic possibilities suggested by the idea of the universe gazing back through endless collapses of time, reworking image making process centuries old.
+His practice examines how contemporary moments exist simultaneously as both minuscule and paramount.

 Early life and education

 Ala Ebtekar grew up in Berkeley and Oakland, California in the San Francisco Bay Area to parents who immigrated to the United States from Iran.
 Ebtekar is the great nephew of the renowned Iranian poet Hushang Ebtehaj.

 He started drawing at an early age, and by his adolescent years he began to focus his energies on music.
 In 1992, at age 13, he went through DJ training at KALX 90.7 FM, the radio station of the University of California at Berkeley.
 This experience with music eventually led Ebtekar to the world of graffiti and ultimately back to an interest in visual art.
 In 1998 he was chosen to participate in a workshop at Zeum Art and Technology Center (now Children's Creativity Museum) with New York–based artist Tim Rollins and K.O.S.
 (Kids of Survival) to create work for the center's inaugural exhibition.
 Ebtekar, along with several other young artists from the San Francisco Bay Area, came to form the core unit for a short lived West Coast chapter of KOS.
 One year later, Ebtekar traveled to Tehran, Iran to visit extended family which led him to return several months later to study art.

 Initially studying with a traditional Persian miniature painter, Ebtekar soon discovered the mid-20th Century style of Qahveh-khanehei painting (Iranian Coffeehouse painting), and he went on to study under master Qahveh-khanehei painter Mohammad Farahani.
 A style defined as much by its popularity amongst regular folk as its distance from court arts.
 In contradistinction to the official court painters of the time, qahveh khanehei painters brought fine art from the exclusive province of those with money and power to the domain of the common people.
 A singular characteristic of Qahveh-khanehei painting was its freedom, as artists of this style created their work with neither external themes nor the attention to proper anatomy and perspective as seen in miniature paintings.
 Iranian Coffeehouse painters worked entirely from their imagination and creative ability.
 It's entirely fitting that Ebtekar found early artistic inspiration from the worlds of graffiti and the modern tradition of Qahveh-khanehei painting, as his work has encompassed comparable populist sensibilities spanning continents, celebrating the stories and lives of heroic everyday people across time.